DinisCruz/Book_Generation_Z_Developer/content/4.life-patterns/automate-your-workflows.md

  - Checkout technologies like Zapier and ITTT (If This Then That)
  - Key to make you scale
  - Task: Write ITTT to automatically write a tweet when you publish a blog
- - This is related to the concepts of thinking in graphs and getting rid of spreedsheets
+ - This is related to the concepts of thinking in graphs and getting rid of spreadsheets